 But then I started feeling like it’s worse NOT to address what we’re all feeling about our work as marketers: is marketing even appropriate in times of worldwide fear?

 I have said so many times: ask most people what marketing is, and they will answer “advertising” or “promotion.”
 But it is so much more than that!
 Marketing should be a conversation.
 Our approach should be one of helping over selling.

-So what should marketers do in times of fear?
+So what should marketers do in tough times?